-- src and dst (required) are the source and destination paths. src is relative to the manifest, whereas dst is a path in the VM. - permissions (optional) is a permission string in a format appropriate for chmod (1). - owner and group (optional) are respectively a user and group specification, in a format appropriate for chown (1) and chqrp (1).
+• src and dst (required) are the source and destination paths. src is relative to the current directory, whereas dst is a path in the VM.

+- permissions (optional) is a permission string in a format appropriate for chmod (1). - owner and group (optional) are respectively a user and group specification, in a format appropriate for chown (1) and chgrp (1).